michel1991/ocp-java-11/modulars/md/SERVICE.md

 It is most logical to combine the service locator and service provider interface because neither has a direct reference to the service provider.
 Therefore, option D is correct.

+#### Which is part of the module service and has a requires directive?
+* A. Consumer
+* B. Service locator
+* C. Service provider
+* D. Service provider interface
+* E. None of the above

+Only the service locator and service provider interface are part of the service.
+The service locator has a requires directive, and the service provider interface has an exports directive, which matches option B.